Independent Living+: Your path to active aging

 Cathy’s new-found joy for watercolor painting is what keeps her most occupied these days.
 She’s even set up a small make-shift art studio inside her suite to paint beautiful flowers and tranquil landscapes which she uses to decorate her suite or send to friends and family as holiday cards.Next: Mary Jean, Recitalist and Pen Pal

 Mary Jean has only been a Cedar Springs PARC resident for one year, but she’s already experiencing the many benefits of living in a vibrant community of like-minded people.

 “It’s far more social here.
 I used to live in a condo, and a lot of people were away during the day.
 But here, you can come down and have a cup of coffee any time and there’s always somebody around,” she says.

-Music is something that Mary Jean has been passionate about since she was a child, even going to Italy and studying music in her teens.
+Music is something that Mary Jean has been passionate about since she was a child.
 As a recitalist, Mary Jean has sang in choirs and has performed solos and in oratorios.
 Since moving to Cedar Springs PARC, Mary Jean has already put on a musical performance for fellow residents, with another performance planned for later this year.Next: Gerda, Workout Warrior

 The secret to longevity

 At 99-years young, Gerda is a force to be reckoned with.
 This vibrant Summerhill PARC resident played tennis until she was 93-years old and today, still makes it a habit to exercise everyday.
 From fitness classes like Zumba® Gold and ballroom dancing to working out in the gym, Gerda keeps moving as much as possible.
 It just may be her secret to longevity.Next: Rusty, Driving Enthusiast and Book Lover